Soumi7/PG-StockManagement/README.md

 ## FINAL RESULT:

 The final result is a **number of units sold for each product of each category** so as to know and procure the required goods.

+## Accuracy:

+The accuracy we have got is 62% by using the trained models.

 ## Dataset